 Graduation is coming up quickly, and if you’re about to finish school, it’s time to start strategizing to make some big life decisions.
 Scary, right?
 This might be the biggest transition of your life thus far, but it’s ultimately just one small leg of your journey.
-Instead of treating your job search as one daunting task, break it up into less intimidating tasks that you can accomplish one at a time.
-This is how to proactively search for a job as a new graduate.

 First off, start by brainstorming to figure out what you want to do and what you want to look for in a job.
 Consider a few different scenarios to give yourself a well-rounded and realistic feel for where you may end up in the next few months.
 There’s no way to tell what could happen, but it’s smart to go through a few possible options and goals to figure out a rough game plan for each.
 Use your brainstorming session as a time to figure out what you want next, and strategically plan your next career move.